Classified of Reinforced Cement Concrete Floors

 - Some spacing of the joists may alternate between 50 to 90 cm.

-- This filler any joist may either rest on walls if the span is less either on longitudinal steel beams.
+- In this filler, any joist may either rest on walls if the span is less or on longitudinal steel beams.

-- A concrete should totally surround the filler joists also steel beams, with a minimum cover of 2.5 cm above filler joists.
+- Concrete should surround the filler joists also steel beams, with a minimum cover of 2.5 cm above the filler joists.

 Pre-cast Concrete R.C.C.
 Floors

 - Among the latest developments in construction technology, precast beam slab systems are now available with the advice of the floors can be constructed easily. without the application of any formwork.